What are Auto Insurance Policy Exclusions?

 There are “standard” auto insurance policies and “non-standard” auto insurance policies in Texas.
 The standard policies are mainly designed for low-risk drivers.
 They cover every person in the household of the insured typically.
 They use a standard form that is regulated by the State of Texas.
-They pay money into in the State Guarantee Fund which means if the company goes bankrupt, the State of Texas’ Guarantee Fund picks up the bill.
+They pay money into the State Guarantee Fund which means if the company goes bankrupt, the State of Texas’ Guarantee Fund picks up the bill.

 Non-standard policies are not as regulated.
-They tend to be more tailored to fit the needs of the customer and are more open to drivers in high-risk households because they can carve out more restrictions on what things the cover.
+They tend to be more tailored to fit the needs of the customer and are more open to drivers in high-risk households because they can carve out more restrictions on what things they cover.